Octopus Intelligent Go: what really happens to your home battery

 The gap is that there is no coordination layer between them.
 Octopus does not tell your battery to hold charge before a session.
 Your battery does not pause before discharging into what might be a scheduled EV load.

-This coordination layer is exactly what 1app.energy provides — with two modes of operation:
+For supported homes where the customer enables it, this coordination layer is what 1app.energy can help provide — with two modes of operation:

-Charge mode: The battery holds AND additionally charges during the session.
-Your car charges from cheap grid supply, your home runs from cheap grid supply, and your battery tops up at the same cheap rate simultaneously.
-You end the session with more stored energy than you started with — energy you can use in the evening, sell back on an export tariff, or use to reduce how much battery capacity you need to install in the first place.
+Charge mode: The battery holds and, when the tariff window, control capability and site conditions make it worthwhile, additionally charges.
+You may end the session with more stored energy than you started with — energy you can use in the evening, sell back on an export tariff, or use to reduce how much battery capacity you need to install in the first place.

 Does switching back to Go fix it?